tannerrj/crossfire-devel-vm/docs/update.md

-# Commands to Update the VM Operating System (OS) and Crossfire Code base
+# Commands to Update the VM Operating System (OS) and Crossfire Codebase

 ## OS Update